Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Durango?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Durango where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Durango where prices are already elevated.

 Is the Colorado state average different from Durango's?

-Colorado's state average for rent prices is $2,099, which is lower than Durango's average of $2,152.
-This means Durango is on the pricier side even within its own state.
+Colorado's state average for rent prices is $1,761, which is actually higher than Durango's $1,636.
+Durango is one of the more affordable cities within Colorado for this category.

 How does Durango compare to other west cities?